Scott Tresch

 Feedback.
 Verbal and non-verbal.

 We can judge the pace and slowly increase the intensity without saying anything.
-But when we were each an impasse, it’s awesome to be able to say “I don’t know what to do from here” or ask “why isn’t this working?” and have them help you work through it.
+But when we reach an impasse, it’s awesome to be able to say “I don’t know what to do from here” or ask “why isn’t this working?” and have them help you work through it.

 Posted